meza/auth0-remix-server/README.md

 - [ ] utilise the STATE parameter to prevent CSRF
 - [ ] failed events should remove the user from the session automatically
 - [ ] see if we can handle the callback while maintaining the session from before the login
-- [ ] create the callbacks for the id token and the refresh tokens
 - [ ] opt out of the session handling

 ## How to use